Monuments of Australia: Bondi Beach

-Located in Sydney, NSW, Bondi Beach is a popular tourist attraction spanning 1 km of Eastern Sydney.
+Bondi Beach is a popular tourist attraction spanning 1 km of Eastern Sydney.
 The location is an important part of Australian culture, holding significance in sport (such as the city to surf race) as well as entertainment (such as Bondi Rescue).
 The area was originally occupied by local Aboriginal and Torres Strait Islander people, demonstrated through the recordings of rock carvings and paintings, but today serves as one of the largest tourist attractions in the country, with over 2.7 million people visiting in 2016.

 Kakadu National Park

-The Kakadu National Park is located in the Northern Territory of Australia, covering nearly 20,000 square kilometres of land.
+The Kakadu National Park is in the Northern Territory, covering nearly 20,000 square kilometres of land.
 The land holds significant flora and fauna, holding nearly 2000 species of flora, and thousands of different species of fauna within the area.
 It is also important due to the local indigenous population, whose culture is heavily invested in the natural features of the park believed to have been living in the area for over nearly 40,000 years, which can be viewed through the abundance of rock art in the national park.
 Furthermore, the area is heavily involved in the exploration and discovery of the country, as well as in the mineral industry of Australia.

 Post-settlement monuments

 Queen Victoria Building

 The Queen Victoria Building (QVB) is a Federation Romanesque style building built in the late 19th century.
-Located in Sydney's central business district, it serves mainly as a shopping centre.
+Located in Sydney's central business district, it is mainly a shopping centre.